When Is Cooking At Home A Waste Of Time?

 But to make great pizza is arguably harder than making Thai.
 Unless you’ve bought a real wood-fired pizza oven that gets up to a gazillion degrees and cooks pizzas in 45 seconds, you’re not going to get great pizza, you’re going to get good pizza.
 Great pizza comes from the sort of pizza oven we had at the holiday rental in Puglia where we needed a pizza peel the length of a barge pole to get anywhere near the furnace.

-As someone who has been reviewing restaurants for guidebooks and magazines and writing about food professionally for many years, I feel that in order to be able to do my job professionally, I need to have some idea of how to cook the type of food I’m writing about.
+As someone who has been reviewing restaurants for guidebooks and magazines and writing about food professionally for many years, I believe that in order to be able to do my job professionally, I need to have some idea of how to cook the type of food I’m writing about.
 I would have been too embarrassed to interview David Thompson without knowing how to cook a Thai curry.

 When I was — misguidedly — considering entering the world of cheffing in Sydney many years ago, I worked my way through the first cookbooks of Neil Perry and Tetsuya from cover to cover, cooking every dish.
 If you want to know what a “multitude of ingredients” looks like, try cooking one of Tetsuya’s dishes!